MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/productivity-illustrations.md

 ---
 title: Microsoft 365 productivity illustrations
-description: Use these illustrations to understand the architecture basics for implementing Microsoft 365 productivity solutions. ms.author: samanro
+description: Use these illustrations, such as the Teams architecture diagram, to understand the architecture basics for implementing Microsoft 365 productivity solutions. ms.author: samanro
 author: samanro
 manager: bcarter